DCOR-dev/ckanext-dcor_schemas/README.rst

   - resources: do not allow setting a resource id when uploading
   - user: allow all logged-in users to create datasets, circles, and collections

-- Permissions (plugin.py)

-  - Allow a user A to see user B's private dataset if the private dataset is in a group that user A is a member of.

 - Validation (validate.py)

   - datasets: force user to select authors